March 12, 2026 (1mo ago)

 [IMAGE: Diagram showing error flow from browser through source map resolution to grouped dashboard — search: "error tracking architecture diagram source map"]

-Sentry's Team plan starts at $26/month for 50,000 errors, but Datadog's error tracking costs roughly $15/month per host with no event cap (Sentry Pricing, 2025; Datadog Pricing, 2025).
+According to Sentry's pricing page, the Team plan starts at $26/month for 50,000 errors, while Datadog's pricing puts error tracking at roughly $15/month per host with no event cap.
 The pricing models vary wildly, and the costs compound fast for growing applications.

 Here's what the major players charge in 2025: